cloudrim/git-log-service/README.md

 ### create db

-before you run the app, you should add one database in your mysql named "cloc_db" uses utf-8 format. then other things will be handled by this app via flask-sqlalchemy.
+before you run the app, you should add one database in your mysql named "gitlog" uses utf-8 format. then other things will be handled by this app via flask-sqlalchemy.

 ### create user